mben42/whitelist-script/README.md

 ***

 ## Installation
-### With windows package
+### Windows package
-Download and unzip the folder.
+In Release section, download and unzip the folder.

 ### With source code
 Python dependancies: